 - a.
 Any alternate material or method not explicitly approved herein will be considered for approval on the basis of the objectives set forth in Paragraph 4.1, Purpose.
 Persons seeking such approval shall make application in writing to the City Engineer and Public Works Director.
 Approval of any major deviation from these Standards shall be in written form.
-Approval of minor matters will be made in writing, if requested. - b.
-Any alternate must meet or exceed the minimum requirements set forth in these Design Standards.
+Approval of minor matters will be made in writing, if requested.
+Any and all such requests shall be submitted in writing to the Public Works Director prior to City approval of the design drawings. - b.
+Any alternate must meet or exceed the minimum requirements set forth in these Design Standards (also see "equal" & "substitute" definitions under PWDS 1.4).

-- The written application is to include, but is not limited to, the manufacturer's specifications and testing results, design drawings, calculations and other pertinent information. - d.
+- c.
+The written application is to include, but is not limited to, the manufacturer's specifications and testing results, design drawings, calculations and other pertinent information. - d.
 Any deviations or special problems shall be reviewed on a case-by-case basis and approved by the City Engineer and Public Works Director.
 When requested by the City, full design calculations shall be submitted for review with the request for approval.